unpwnabl/OverTheWire-Natas-Solutions/README.md

 ```sql
 natas16" AND BINARY substring(password,1,1) = 'a' --
 ```
-Let's break down what's happening: `natas16 "` is added to the query, `AND` concatenates commands, `BINARY` converts it to a binary value to get case-sensitivity (since in SQL `"HELLO" == "hello"` but `BINARY "HELLO" != "hello"`)and [`substring(string s, int beginning, int end)`](https://www.php.net/manual/en/function.substr.php) returns a section of the string `s` from `beginning` to `end`, and we compare it with a random character.
+Let's break down what's happening: `natas16 "` is added to the query, `AND` concatenates commands, `BINARY` converts it to a binary value to get case-sensitivity (since in SQL `"HELLO" == "hello"` but `BINARY "HELLO" != "hello"`) and [`substring(string s, int beginning, int end)`](https://www.php.net/manual/en/function.substr.php) returns a section of the string `s` from `beginning` to `end`, and we compare it with a random character.
 If it does, it returns true, otherwise false.
 All and all, this payload simply means _search for the username "natas16" and if it has first character in the password an  "a"_. <br>
 Now, we could brute force the password doing by hand, changing character if it returns false, or append it if it's true, but knowing it's 32 characters long string of random characters and numbers, it takes quite a while.
-Let's write a script that'll automatically do it for us:
+Let's write a script that'll automatically do it for us: <br>
 [`blind-sql.py`](/scripts/lvl15/blind-sql.py)
 ```python
 import string       # For password generation